 Do you make the final decisions on your own?

 No, the director does.
-And there are always a lot of people in the room, you’d have the director, the producer, the casting people—a very opinionated group, but the director makes the final decision.
+Tthere are always many people in the room.
+You’d have the director, the producer, the casting people—a very opinionated group, but the director makes the final decision.

 Did it ever happen to you that an actor came in and you immediately knew he was right for the part, so he even didn’t have to read?